aman26kbm/vtr-verilog-to-routing/doc/src/vtr/benchmarks.rst

 The Koios benchmarks :cite:`koios_benchmarks` are a set of Deep Learning (DL) benchmarks.
 They are suitable for DL related architecture and CAD research.
 There are 19 designs that include several medium-sized benchmarks and some large benchmarks.
+The designs target different network types (CNNs, RNNs, MLPs, RL) and layer types (fully-connected, convolution, activation, softmax, reduction, eltwise).
+Some of the designs are generated from HLS tools as well.
+These designs use many precisions including binary, different fixed point types int8/16/32, brain floating point (bfloat16), and IEEE half-precision floating point (fp16).

 .. _table_koios_benchmarks: